Resource Groups

 Best Practices

-Separate application workloads from infrastructure components for flexibility and easier management.
+• Workload Group: Separate application workloads from infrastructure and security components for flexibility and easier management.

-Isolate security resources to apply stricter access controls and enable separate monitoring/auditing.
+• Security Group: Isolate security resources for stricter access controls and enable separate monitoring/auditing.